github/opensource.guide/features/wikis/index.md

 ![Screenshot of a sidebar]()

-You can add a custom sidebar to your wiki by clicking the 'Add custom sidebar' link.
+You can also add a custom sidebar to your wiki by clicking the 'Add custom sidebar' link.
 Custom sidebar content can include text, images, and links.

 Note: The page called `Home` functions as the entrance page to your wiki.
 If it is missing, an automatically generated table of contents will be shown instead.